kerathy/Statement/README.md

 • Allowed the administrator to manage user roles, book category information, and contact information
 Audio: https://drive.google.com/file/d/1c2eFn6IwYBb3h2rXL7HNOejdbMo9NZov/view?usp=sharing

-PHP Website(PHP, MongoDB, XAMPP)(Class Project)(Fall 2019)
+PHP Website (PHP, MongoDB, XAMPP) (class project) (fall 2019)
-•	Created and populated a MongoDB collection.
-Built a script that restricted access to the valid users we created in the collection.
-Encrypted all passwords from the users' collection
+• Set up and populate a MongoDB collection.
+We built a script that restricted access to the valid users we created in the collection.
+All passwords in the users' collections were encrypted.
-•	Built a logout script that cleared all sessions and cookies.
-Returned controls back to the login page
+• Built a logout script that cleared all sessions and cookies. controls were returned to the login page.
-•	Verified admin users.
-Built logic for adding, updating, and deleting users
+• Verified administrative users and created logic for adding, updating, and deleting users.
-•	Used reCaptcha to capture the response from Google to differentiate humans from robotic software programs
+• Used reCaptcha to capture Google's response in order to distinguish humans from robotic software programs.

 What impact does language have on source quality?(Class Project)(Spring 2019)(One project partner)
 •	Extracted data from 121,298 files, 135 public repositories on GitHub